hemantjanrao/qa-automation-coding-challenge/README.md

         mvn allure:report           # Generate the report
         mvn allure:serve            # Open the report on browser

-##### Extent report
+##### TestNG tests Extent report
-1. You can find generated extent report for tests under "/test-output/testReporter.html
+1. You can find generated extent report for tests under "/test-output/testReporter.html"

 ## Steps to run Cucumber tests
 1. Go to ***qa-automation-coding-challenge*** folder.